dagargo/elektroid/docs/cli.md

 Use the command `info` to get the actual supported filesystems for a particular device.

 Notice that the GUI will present these filesystems to the user with the same name used in the actual machines.
-For instance, a Digitakt II has a "Sample" and "Preset" GUI filesystem names although these are really implemented with the names `sample-stereo` and `preset-takt-ii`.
+For instance, a Digitakt II has a filesystem in the GUI named as "Preset" while it is really implemented with the name `preset-takt-ii`.

 #### Sample, raw and preset-raw commands